rbettini/webapp/README.md

 Wait the infrastructure to be provisioned and check it through your local web browser in http://localhost:8080 (should appear "Test OK!")

+This automation will provision:

+- One Linux CentOS7 VM Instance with 4Gb of memory
+- Docker installed and running
+- One Apache HTTP Server Instance running in Docker Container

 Done!